-- 1. If the AGO MFCU has an open case and the MCOP requested deconfliction and received leave to proceed based on the fact that there wasn't a conflict with an active law enforcement investigation, and - 2.
-The date of the de-confliction request occurred prior to the date that the AGO MFCU agency opened their case on the same provider, and - 3.
-The MCOP submits a referral regarding the same provider after completion of its previously approved audit, investigation or review. - ii.
-The MCOP may not take action to recoup improperly paid funds or withhold funds potentially due to a provider when the issues, services or claims upon which the recoupment or withhold is based on the following: - 1.
-The improperly paid funds were recovered from the provider by ODM, the State of Ohio, the federal government or their designees, as part of a criminal prosecution where the MCOP had no right of participation, or - 2.
-The improperly paid funds are currently being investigated by the State of Ohio, are the subject of pending federal or state litigation or investigation, or are being audited by ODM, the Ohio Auditor of State, CMS, OIG or their agents.
+- a.
+If the AGO MFCU has an open case and the MCOP requested deconfliction and received leave to proceed since there wasn't a conflict with an active law enforcement investigation, and - b.
+The date of the de-confliction request occurred prior to the date that the AGO MFCU agency opened their case on the same provider, and - c.
+The MCOP submits a referral regarding the same provider after completion of its previously approved audit, investigation or review. - 2.
+ODM, upon request of the AGO MFCU, may request that the MCOP stand down after submitting a deconfliction request for fraud, waste or abuse.
+The stand down time-period will last an initial period of six months after the deconfliction response is sent by ODM. - a.
+The Program Integrity Director may extend the stand down an additional six months upon the request of the AGO MFCU and a showing the may request an additional six months of stand down, if the extension is warranted. - b.
+This provision does not apply to federal cases, joint task force cases or other cases which are not under the AGO MFCU's control. - 3.
+The MCOP may not act to recoup improperly paid funds or withhold funds potentially due to a provider when the issues, services or claims upon which the recoupment or withhold is based on the following: - a.
+The improperly paid funds were recovered from the provider by ODM, the State of Ohio, the federal government or their designees, as part of a criminal prosecution where the MCOP had no right of participation, or - b.
+The improperly paid funds are currently being investigated by the State of Ohio, are the subject of pending federal or state litigation or investigation, or are being audited by ODM, the Ohio Auditor of State (AOS), CMS, OIG or their agents.